WWE News: Full Recap Of First Night Of 2019 Superstar Draft – All Moves For ‘Raw’ And ‘SmackDown’

 - Heavy Machinery

-So far, there have been a few big moves but nothing that absolutely seems like a major event.
+So far, there have been a few big moves but arguably nothing that absolutely seems like a major event.
 The second night of the 2019 WWE Superstar Draft will take place on Monday Night Raw on October 14.
-After that night of the draft ends, all other superstars will be known as free agents and they will be free to sign with whichever brand they choose.
+After that night of the draft ends, all other superstars will be known as free agents and will be free to sign with whichever brand they choose.